Showing posts with label Human induced global Warming. Show all posts

 Firstly, it must be accepted that people like the Nazi’s, Hutu militias or Stalinist's are not monsters.
 They did monstrous, evil acts, but they were perfectly rational human beings.
 When they faced trial, they behaved just like any other criminal would.
 Many didn’t think they had done anything wrong, and went to their deaths unrepentant.
 To simply call them monsters, is to deny their humanity, which makes the problem too easy for us to dismiss.
 We must accept they were humans, just like us, and try to understand why and how they carried out such evil acts.
 We have to accept, that if we had grown up in Germany, Russia or Rwanda just prior to the Holocaust, Holodomor or Rwandan Genocide, it is highly likely that we too would have also participated, or done nothing too stop, crimes, awful crimes, against humanity.

-Not any easy truth to acknowledge, but once accepted, understanding can develop.
+Not any easy truth to acknowledge, but once accepted, understanding can develop and then prevention.

 So having accepted the horrific fact that normal human beings are capable of great evil against others, why does it happen?
 Well the key word is “others”.
 Crimes against humanity are always carried out against others.
 And prior to the crimes occurring, these others will have been portrayed as “lesser others” - People who are of lower status, inferior, unimportant, or descendants of some perceived past crime, such as migration or stealers of wealth.
 If this portrayal is carried to such an extreme, those other human beings are seen as not equal, as animals, filth, coach roaches or sub human, or, if they hold different religious or political views, as wrong, or just simply, such as rainforest people, not considered at all.If this is the case, then any cruel and barbarous act against them can be portrayed as actually doing good, similar to an act of cleansing, or progress or improvement to the world.
 If this view is widely held in a society, then genocides can, and in the past, frequently have happened.